emreugurlu/security-grc-tools/Data-Encryption/AWS-RDS-Scanner/README.md

 Follow the prompts to enter your AWS credentials, region, and select the type of scan (DB Instances, DB Clusters, or Both).

 ## Output
 The script generates CSV files with results, named with the date and time of execution.
-The CSV files contain organized information about DB Instances and/or DB Clusters, including encryption status and availability zones.
+The CSV files contain organized information about DB Instances and/or DB Clusters, including StorageEncryption status and availability zones.

 ## How to Contribute
 Contributions are welcome!
 If you have improvements, feature suggestions, or bug fixes, please follow these steps: